Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 • pain;

 Symptoms are associated with vascular lesions and impaired blood supply to the eyeballs.
-If you identify the symptoms, do not start treating temporal arteritis, the disease can lead to complete loss of vision.
+If, after identifying the symptoms, you do not begin treatment for temporal arteritis, the disease can lead to complete loss of vision.

-The following video will tell you more about the symptoms of Horton's disease and methods for their relief:
+The following video will tell you more about the symptoms of Horton's disease and methods for relieving them:

 Diagnostics

-Diagnosis begins with a visit to the doctor.
-The doctor collects an anamnesis, compares the patient's symptoms with the clinical picture of arteritis, and then prescribes additional studies:
+Making a diagnosis begins with a visit to the doctor.
+The doctor collects anamnesis, compares the patient’s signs with the clinical picture of arteritis, and then prescribes additional studies:

 • Examination by an ophthalmologist and neurologist.

-• Clinical an-z blood showing the presence of anemia and leukocytosis.
+• Clinical blood test showing the presence of anemia and leukocytosis.

 • MRI and CT.